 Development of artistic expression through the collaboration of the artist and the technician is an ongoing experience.
-One event feeds the other; or to coin the phrase, “if this then that”.
+One event feeds the other; or as the phrase suggests,“if this then that”.
 When the process is a team effort, the people contributing multiply the possibilities.

 This collaboration is as old as Lutherie itself.
-The iconic period of violin making in Carmona Italy is well documented as being not just a team effort but also a communal one.
+The iconic period of violin making in Cremona, Italy is well documented as being not just a team effort, but also a communal one.
 Craftsman specialized in many facets of the process that founded the most iconic violins ever made.
-It's this harmonic balance that’s the inspiration we live for.
+It's this harmonic balance that embodies the inspiration we live for.

 Sound and Science